plusmobileapps/espresso-kotlin-playground/docs/index.md

 ## How to read

 The series of topics was intended to be read sequentially to continuously build off the topics being covered.
-So if you came in at a random place and don't understand the subject, it might help to start from the beginning at the [page object pattern](https://plusmobileapps.com/espresso-kotlin-playground/page-object-pattern).
+So if you came in at a random place and don't understand what's going on, it might help to start from the beginning from the [page object pattern](https://plusmobileapps.com/espresso-kotlin-playground/page-object-pattern).

 ## What you will learn